A world leader in clean energy

 Wind resources

-We rival the North Sea along our vast coastal regions with average wind speeds above 9-12m/s.
+Vast coastal regions with average wind speeds above 9-12m/s.

-Our thriving innovation ecosystem supports a huge pipeline of renewable projects:
+Australia's innovation ecosystem supports a huge pipeline of renewable projects: